Data Protection Information

 - Email address

 We process the mandatory data to identify you as event participant and to reserve a place for you.
 In addition, we conclude and perform the participation contract with you and provide you with information before, during and after the event to ensure that you enjoy your participation and that the event proceeds as smoothly as planned.
-The voluntary data help us to plan and organise our events in tune with your interests and age as well as contacting you for scientific-technical exchange and inform you again about similar offers.
+If we collect your payment information for events that require payment, the data are needed to process the participation fee.
+Voluntary data allow us to plan and conduct the event based on participant interest.

 We collect the data in response to the enquiries of interested participants.
 Pursuant to the first sentence of Article 6(1), point (b) GDPR, data collection for the purposes mentioned is necessary for the performance of the participation contract and in order to take steps prior to entering into the participation contract.

-We store data we collect in context with registrations to events for three (3) years unless you consented to a longer storage period than set forth in the first sentence of Article 6(1), point (a) GDPR.
+We store data we collect in context with registrations to events for three (3) years unless we are legally obligated to store them for a longer period of time in accordance to Article 6(1), point (c) GDPR (and in particular according to § 147 AO [German Fiscal Code]) or unless you consented to a longer storage period than set forth in the first sentence of Article 6(1), point (a) GDPR.

 - First name